SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 ```

 ### Deploying the documentation
-As mentioned above, the deployment job is triggered whenever a tag is pushed to the main branch.
-To deploy the documentation, follow these steps:
+As mentioned above, the deployment job is triggered by the following events:
+- **Tag push**: for releasing a new version of the documentation
+- **Manual dispatch**: for testing purposes

+#### Manual dispatch
+To deploy the documentation manually on GitHub, go to the Actions tab of the repository,
+select the `Docs` workflow, and click "Run workflow".

+#### Tag push
+To deploy the documentation with a new tag, follow these steps:

 Fetch all tags:
 ```bash